rideau-info.com

 Pets are part of the family and are welcome at the lockstations.
 However, for the comfort and safety of others and the safety of your pet, we ask you to do the following:

-• dispose of its excrement in manner that does not annoy or inconvenience other visitors;
+• Dispose of its excrement in a manner that does not annoy or inconvenience other visitors;

-• be sure they do not harass wildlife (i.e. birds, squirrels and chipmunks).
+• Be sure it does not harass wildlife (e.g. birds, squirrels, groundhogs and chipmunks).

 CAMPING

 Lockstations are not designed to accommodate camping.
-There are no designated camp sites, or showers and limited waste management (holding tanks) capability.
+There are no designated campsites or showers and only limited waste management (holding tank) capability.
 Therefore, camping is restricted to boaters and organized cycling or hiking groups under the authority of a valid permit.

 FIRES